JunYut/pipex/README.md

 2. `O_WRONLY`: This flag means that the file is opened for writing only.

 3. `O_TRUNC`: This flag means that if the file already exists and is a regular file, it will be truncated to length 0.
 If the file is successfully opened, any data that it previously contained is discarded.

+And the third argument will be `0644`.
+This is a file permission mode used when opening a file using `open`.

+Let's break down `0644`:

+1. The leading `0` indicates that the number is in octal format.
+2. The first digit, `0`, represents the special permissions.
+In this case, it is set to `0`, which means no special permissions are set.
+3. The second digit, `6`, represents the owner's permissions. `6` in octal corresponds to `110` in binary, which means the owner has read and write permissions.
+4. The third digit, `4`, represents the group's permissions. `4` in octal corresponds to `100` in binary, which means the group has read-only permissions.
+5. The fourth digit, `4`, represents the permissions for others (everyone else). `4` in octal corresponds to `100` in binary, which means others have read-only permissions

+So, in this case, `0644` sets the file permissions to read and write for the owner, and read-only for the group and others.

 We will name the file descriptor of `file2` `fd2`.